Lichenostomus melanops cassidix

 The Final Report of the VEAC Yellingbo Investigation is released.
 The State Government is expected to report on the recommendations in early 2014.

-Across Yellingbo NCR, 36 fledglings were produced in the 2013/14 breeding season.
+Across Yellingbo Nature Conservation Reserve (YNCR), 36 fledglings were produced in the 2013-14 breeding season.

 In March, the State Government hands down its response to VEAC’s Yellingbo Investigation.
 There is overwhelming support for the recommendations.
 A Yellingbo Conservation Area Coordinating Committee is to be formed this year to oversee and coordinate land management for nature conservation and biodiversity programs.

-At 1/12/14, there are more Helmeted Honeyeaters at Yellingbo (at least 130) than at any time in the Helmeted Honeyeater Recovery Programs history (25 years).
+At 1/12/14, there are more Helmeted Honeyeaters at Yellingbo (at least 130) than at any time in the Helmeted Honeyeater Recovery Programs history (1989 to the present).